Wildboom/toggle-hidden-files/README.md

 toggle-hidden-files
 ===================

-Simple utility written with apple script that lets users toggle hidden files on a mac.
+Simple utility written with AppleScript that lets users toggle hidden files on a mac.